-It appears the free "Six Week Running Program" (PDF) prompted many to write in not only to say thanks, but to make more specific requests concerning 10 km runs, 10 mile runs, 1/2 marathons, and marathons.
-Here is one from a Naval Officer who is running the Marine Corps Marathon.
+It appears the free "Six Week Running Program" (PDF) prompted many to write in not only to say thanks, but to make more specific requests concerning 10-kilometer runs, 10-mile runs, half marathons and marathons.
+Here is one from a naval officer who is running the Marine Corps Marathon.

 My personal rule for clients who request training plans for running of such long races is to take your time and build up to nearly 25-30 miles a week before you really start concerning yourself with improving your performance in the marathon itself.
-This alone can take anywhere from 10-15 weeks depending upon your running schedule.
-The standard rule of ramping up your running is adding 10-15% per week.
+This can take anywhere from 10-15 weeks, depending upon your running schedule.
+The standard rule of ramping up your running is adding 10%-15% per week.

 |1||1-2 mile||Bike or swim||1-2 mile||Bike or swim||1-2 mile|

 |2||2-3 miles||Bike or swim||2-3 miles||Bike or swim||2-3 miles|

 |3*||Bike or swim||Bike or swim||Bike or swim||Bike or swim||Bike or swim|

 |4||3 miles||Bike or swim||3 miles||Bike or swim||3 miles|

 *Do not run during Week 3; bike or swim every day.
 There is a high risk of injury.